ddelong/ddelong.github.io/_posts/2006-01-29-acting-self-important.md

 ---
 Dear Apple,

-If you&#8217;re going to publish [calendars for your iCal users](http://www.apple.com/macosx/features/ical/library/) and advertise them, keep them up to date.
+If you're going to publish [calendars for your iCal users](http://www.apple.com/macosx/features/ical/library/) and advertise them, keep them up to date.
 A movie release calendar that ends late October of last year is useless.

 Your pal,